sauravshah31/technical-blogs/google-apps-script-1/README.md

 }
 ```

 `_searchFile` will check if a file exists in a folder and return the ID of the file using [`File.getId`](https://developers.google.com/apps-script/reference/drive/file#getid).
 The `doGet` function then gets the file by id using [`DriveApp.getFileById`](https://developers.google.com/apps-script/reference/drive/drive-app#getfilebyidid) and gets the download link using [`File.getDownloadUrl`](https://developers.google.com/apps-script/reference/drive/file#getdownloadurl).
-Note how I have prepended the `_searchFile` function with an underscore (_) to prevent exposing it to the client.
+Note how I have prepended the `_searchFile` function with an underscore (\_) to prevent exposing it to the client.

 The return value of `doGet` function is a [HtmlOutput](https://developers.google.com/apps-script/reference/html/html-output) with a script that redirects the user to the download link.
-As we can't return [File](https://developers.google.com/apps-script/reference/drive/file) or [Blob](https://developers.google.com/apps-script/reference/base/blob.html) directly, I a redirecting the user to the download endpoint.
+As we can't return [File](https://developers.google.com/apps-script/reference/drive/file) or [Blob](https://developers.google.com/apps-script/reference/base/blob.html) directly, I am redirecting the user to the download endpoint.
 You can also display the download URL instead of redirecting.

 ![Drive service example: Download file](./.notes/drive-service-download-output.png)